 If you want, you can halve or slice your strawberries, but whole strawberries work well too.

 Now transfer your strawberries to a baking sheet.
 Lay them in a single layer without touching each other.
 Place the baking sheet into the freezer until it freezes.

 Finally, place your frozen strawberries in a container or freezer bag.
 This extra layer is great for protecting your strawberries from low temperatures.

 Unfortunately, strawberries don’t have a long shelf life.
 They last about a day kept at room temperature.
 However, there is a way to keep your strawberries fresher for longer.
 Store them in the fridge for up to a week.
 If you want to keep them for a longer time than this, you should freeze your strawberries.

 Strawberries are packed with vitamin C, fiber, and antioxidants.
 However, have you ever wondered about a strawberry’s bumpy surface?
 Those small bumps are actually seeds, which an average strawberry has 200 of in total.

-In summary, like most fruits, keep your strawberries in the fridge to retain their freshness.
-They will last for up to a week.
+To summarize, similar to other fruits, store your strawberries in the refrigerator to maintain their freshness.
+They can last for one week.